betfair/maven-test-process-plugin/README.md

 Licensing
 ---------

-The test-process-plugin is covered by "[The Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html)":
+The maven-test-process-plugin is covered by "[The Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html)":

     Copyright 2013, The Sporting Exchange Limited